Annual climate statement 2016

 The event was also associated with extremely high dew point temperatures following a week of very humid weather for Melbourne.
 Precipitable water, which is a measure of total water vapour throughout the atmosphere, approached or exceeded December records in Central Australia, South Australia, Victoria and Tasmania.
 A Special Climate Statement will be produced for this event.

 2016 monthly and annual rainfall, temperature and sea surface temperature deciles maps

 All values in this statement were compiled from data available on the issue date.
 Subsequent quality control and the availability of additional data may result in minor changes to final values.

 Accessing Australia's climate change datasets

-This statement has been prepared using the homogenised Australian temperature dataset (ACORN-SAT version 2, released in December 2018) for area-averaged temperature values and the observational dataset (AWAP) for area-averaged rainfall values and mapped analyses for both temperature and rainfall.
+This statement has been prepared using the homogenised Australian temperature dataset (ACORN-SAT) version 1 for area-averaged temperature values and the observational dataset (AWAP) for area-averaged rainfall values and mapped analyses for both temperature and rainfall.